-Look up the key key in the table D. When the key is present, its associated value will be returned.
-When the key is absent, the value returned at third STRING argument is provided, the lookup function behaves as it would normally, except when a key is absent, the default value
+Look up the key key in the table lb.
+When the key is present, its associated value will be returned.
+When the key is absent, the value will be returned.
+When the key is absent, the value will be returned.
+When a key is absent, the defa